Defenders Sagna, Fanni, power Impact over league-leading Red Bulls

 Julian McKenzie, The Canadian Press

-French defenders Rod Fanni and Bacary Sagna each scored a header goal, while Ignacio Piatti added a third as the Montreal Impact clipped the league's best New York Red Bulls 3-0 at Saputo Stadium on Saturday night.
+French defenders Rod Fanni and Bacary Sagna each scored a header goal as the Impact overpowered the league's best New York Red Bulls 3-0 at Saputo Stadium.
+Both Frenchmen scored their first goals with Montreal, while Ignacio Piatti added a third.

-Both Frenchmen scored their first goals as Montreal Impact players.
-Fanni scored first off a corner in the 30th minute.
-Sagna was next eight minutes later off a free a kick, directing the ball past Red Bulls goalkeeper Luis Robles.
-Piatti added the final nail in the coffin during stoppage time, scoring his 13th of the season.
+The victory came one week after a humiliating 3-1 loss against their arch-rival Toronto FC last Saturday.

+"We needed to reassure ourselves that we can be a good team," said Impact manager Remi Garde.
+"I really liked the team spirit today.
+The togetherness we showed was very important.
+I insisted before the game that, without that, we couldn't compete against this team."

-Meanwhile, the Red Bulls (17-7-4) saw their four-game road unbeaten streak snapped.
+Meanwhile, the Red Bulls (17-7-4) saw their four-game road unbeaten streak snapped at the hands of the Impact.
 New York has never won a game at Saputo Stadium.

 The Impact were more dangerous than their New York counterparts for most of the contest.
 The home team had 14 shots, including eight on target.
 Piatti and Alejandro Silva had four chances each.

-Montreal hit paydirt in the 30th minute thanks to the 36-year old Fanni.
+Fanni's goal came off a corner in the 30th minute.
 Midfielder Saphir Taider sent the ball into the penalty area off a corner.
 Fanni rose and headed the ball onto the far side post and into the back of the net.
-It was the Frenchman's first goal for Montreal since joining the team in March.
+His last professional goal came as a member of Ligue 1's Marseille more than a year and a half ago.

-Sagna scored the second goal of the game eight minutes later for Montreal.
-Off an Impact free kick, defender Jukka Raitala headed the ball towards the far post.
-Sagna was the nearest player to the ball and the ex-Arsenal and Manchester City defender did the rest.
-The 35-year old Sagna was a transfer deadline day acquisition for Montreal in early August.
+Sagna found the back of the net eight minutes later.
+Off an Impact free kick, defender Jukka Raitala headed the ball toward the far post.
+Sagna was the nearest player to the ball and the ex-Arsenal and Manchester City defender directed the ball past Red Bulls goalkeeper Luis Robles.
+The 35-year old Sagna was acquired by Montreal on the day of the transfer deadline on Aug.
+9.

+"I'm very happy for (Sagna) because he's a very good teammate and friend," Fanni said.
+"He's very (helpful) for the team.
+Because he's very good with his feet and with his head."

 Montreal nearly added a third goal in the 75th minute courtesy of Piatti.
 However, a video review overturned the goal as the Argentinian was in an offside position.
-The captain eventually got his goal in the 90th minute with an assist from Silva.
+The captain eventually added the final nail in the coffin during stoppage time, scoring his 13th of the season with an assist from Silva.

+NOTES: 18,458 were in attendance for Saturday's contest...The Impact loaned defender Michael Petrasso to the Ottawa Fury of the United Soccer League Friday, for the rest of the 2018 USL season...Saturday's match was the fifth in 15 days for the Red BullsΓÇªBoth teams won't play another league game for at least two weeks thanks to the September International break.
+Montreal will play a road game against Philadelphia Sept.
+15, while New York will visit D.C.
+United on Sept.
+16.